 Paleo | Meats

 I don't know about anyone else, but I think breakfast sausage patties are superior to breakfast sausage links.
 Seriously, even if they are made from the exact same ingredients, I would choose the sausage patty.
 Every.
 Single.
 Time.
+(Barton doesn't agree, he prefers sausage links; although this maple chicken breakfast sausage recipe is one of his favorites!)

 (gasp), or people who might be looking for a breakfast option that has